spencertipping/ni/doc/ni_by_example.md

 ["count"]
 ["file_write","letter_counts.txt"]
 ```

-We've used some new operations here, which will be covered in more depth in later sections.  `F` is the field split operator;

 * `g`: General sorting
   * `gB` - sort rows ascending by the lexicographic value of the second column